ldsec/lattigo-pets21/README.md

 ### Multiplication-Triple-Generation experiment

-The Beaver-triples-generation experiment runs every party in its own process, by running several instances of the `mhe-exps` image.
+The Beaver-triples-generation experiment runs every party in its own process, by running several instances of the `mhe-exps` image within a new docker network named `mpc-net`.
 The `run-tpl-parties.sh` script automates the process of starting the experiment for a given generation technique and number of parties.
 ```
 ./run-tpl-parties.sh [he|mhe] [n_parties] [filename]